 Only when walking inside, you realize how tense prison life is like – welcome to San Quentin oing in San Quentin prison was an experience I will never forget.
 This was supposed to be just one more SFSU nursing program school project, but the health fair at San Quentin had a special punch.
-To learn how it is to be inside a prison is something you might only experience ounce.
-For some is the bulk of their lives.
+For most of us going inside is something that happens only once.
+For others however, the experience can last an entire life time.

-At the gate before going in I was nonchalant but that quickly faded as we approached the facility and begun to feel the pent up energy of 5,256 + men.
-There were several security checks points we had to go through.
-Our supervisor kept repeating: “You cannot bring your cell phone, if you do you’ll get arrested at the gate”.
+At the gate before going in, the group was nonchalant but that quickly faded as we approached the facility and begun to feel the pent up energy of 5,256 + men.
+There were several security check points we had to go through.
+Our supervisor kept repeating: “You cannot bring your cell phone, if you do you’ll get arrested at the spot”.
 I quickly triple checked my pockets one more time, and this was the first time I was glad I forgot my phone at home.

 After two check points and a lot of waiting we found ourselves walking into the yard where inmates hang around – that was kind of scary.
 Some stared at us, other smiled, and others had no expression what so ever.
 Others just look lost or inside their head phones, escaping to another world.
 It felt initially like I was inside a prison movie only different because it wasn’t a movie; it was as real as the cold wind from the freezing water of the bay.